-The full responsibilities of the DSL are set out in Annex C, KCSIE (2022).
-The EMAT job description for DSLs and DDSLs is outlined in Appendix 1.
+The full responsibilities of the DSL are set out in Annex C, KCSIE (2023).

 The DSL is a member of the Senior Leadership Team.
 Our DSL is named on the front page of this policy.
 The DSL takes lead responsibility for child protection and wider safeguarding.